jetstream-cloud/js2docs/docs/overview/network.md

 #### Network Security Policies:

 In general, Jetstream2 does not restrict inbound or outbound access to virtual machines.
-There are a handful of blocks at the instutional level that are outside of the control of the Jetstream2 staff.
+There are a handful of blocks at the institutional level that are outside of the control of the Jetstream2 staff.
 In general, though, the most common Unix service ports (eg. 22/ssh, 80/http, 443/https, etc) are not restricted in any way.
 Whether they are open by default will be dependent on which user interface you're launching your VM with.

 Please refer to the [Security FAQ](/faq/security.md#what-is-the-default-security-profile-for-jetstream2-vms) for additional information.